 In order to help you make the most of these materials, we also provide access to online tutorials on the following tools available to you through library subscriptions.

-Cambridge Scientific Abstracts (CSA) Illumina is a set of databases that allows you to search for journal articles and conference proceedings in the aquatic, biological, environmental, meteorological, and toxicological sciences.
-Some of the databases accessible through Illumina include Aquatic Sciences and Fisheries Abstracts, BioOne, Toxline, Water Resources Abstracts, and more.
+Proquest is a platform of databases that allows you to search for journal articles and conference proceedings in the aquatic, biological, environmental, meteorological, and toxicological sciences.
+The databases accessible through Proquest for NOAA staff include Aquatic Sciences and Fisheries Abstracts (ASFA), COS Conference Proceedings, Meteorological and Geoastrophysical Abstracts (MGA) and Water Resources Abstracts.

 ISI Web of Science